Afsana2020/bupverse-campus-connect-manager/README.md

 # A Web Platform for Sharing Services and Connectivity among Students
 BUPVerse is a Django-based web application that combines multiple student-focused services in one platform.
-It integrates real-time recommendation systems and scheduling algorithms using core data structures and algorithms (DSA).
+It integrates real-time recommendation systems and scheduling algorithms using core data structures, advanced algorithms (DSA), and Deep Learning NLP models.
 The goal is to simplify campus life for students at the Bangladesh University of Professionals (BUP).

 The system includes three main modules: